 In 2011 he won another Young Rider European team gold at the Championships at Blair Castle (4th – Private Rudolph).
 In the September of that year he made an impressive four-star debut at Burghley with Dry Old Party winning the best ‘first-timer’ award and at the end of the season retained the Edy Goldman trophy.
 In 2012 with Diesel Tom won the two-star at Houghton and in 2013 the pair won the U-25 Championships at Bramham.
 They were subsequently selected for the British Squad for the European Championships (Tom’s first senior championship) in Malmo but Diesel was eliminated at the first horse inspection.

 In 2013 Tom made his Badminton debut with Dry Old Party.
 The pair finished in 19th place and won the prizes for the ‘best placed British rider aged under-25’ and the ‘best newcomer’.
 The following year he was the youngest rider to have qualified two horses for Badminton (Dry Old Party and Diesel).

 Toledo de Kerser owned by Jane Inns, Alison McEwen and Fred and Penny Barker is a 16-year-old Selle Francais gelding with an impeccable jumping pedigree.
-He is by the World number one showjumping sire Diamant de Semilly out of a mare by the influential sire Papillon Rouge.
+He is by the leading showjumping sire Diamant de Semilly out of a mare by the influential sire Papillon Rouge.
 He was produced as a five-year-old by Sammi Mcleod and Tom took the ride in 2013.
 In 2014 the pair was second in their first international CCI* and later that year second in the CCI2* in the World Young Horse Championships.
 Toledo completed his first four-star at Pau in 2016 – three years later the pair won the French event.
 He partnered Tom to team gold and individual silver at the 2020 (2021) Olympic Games.